Wild Geese (novel): Minor characters

 Fusi Aronson lived to the south of the Gare family, his land contained the muskeg which he sold to Caleb.

-Bjarnasson Family A great clan who lived to the westward, they are Icelandic.
+Bjarnasson Family A clan who lived to the westward, they are Icelandic.
 They have the best fishing sites.

 Skuli Erickson Best mate of Caleb and the other trustee of the school alongside Caleb.

 Malcolm, also called Goat-Eyes.
 Has Scottish and Cree ancestry.
 Love interest of Ellen Gare.
 He previously worked on the Gare family farm.

 Anton Klovacz owns a farm that he leaves in the care of Mark Jordan while he goes to Nykerk to see a doctor about his emaciation.

 Del Jordan was Amelia Gares' love interest in the past.
 He was gored to death by a bull.

 Themes and symbols

 There are several themes and symbols displayed throughout the novel, some of which are shown here.

 Loneliness

 Lonesome feelings are depicted several times by different characters.
 Some characters, such as Mark Jordan and Lind Archer, are drawn together by each other's loneliness and are the characters which feel most out of place as they are not from the rural area.